In the Press

 on Euclid Shudders

 Mark Tardi is originally from Chicago and he earned his MFA from Brown University.
-His awards include fellowships from the Harry Ransom Center, Millay Colony for the Art, and the Vermont Studio center.
+His awards include fellowships from the National Endowment for the Arts, Harry Ransom Center, Millay Colony for the Arts, and the Vermont Studio Center.
 His publications include the books The Circus of Trust, Airport music, and Euclid Shudders.

-His writing and translations have appeared widely in periodicals such as Asymptote, Aufgabe, Berlin Quarterly, Chicago Review, Notre Dame Review, Tammy and other journals.
+His writing and translations have appeared widely in periodicals such as Denver Quarterly, The Millions, Asymptote, Aufgabe, Berlin Quarterly, Chicago Review, Notre Dame Review, and elsewhere.

 A former Fulbright scholar, he lives with his family in a village in central Poland and is on faculty at the University of Łódź.